Home > Buyers Guides

 We independently research, test, and review every walk-in tub.
 We may receive a commission if you click through our links.
 Learn more

-With this article, we will try to help you to decide which walk-in tub.
+With this article, we will try to help you decide which walk-in tub to buy.

 First of all, let´s talk about safety.
 Safety is the main topic when we talk about a walk-in tub.
-If you are considering buying one walk-in tub, it probably means that you have some seniors or someone with a disability in your family.
-The walk-in tub must offer safety and the person who is going to bathe needs to be able to do it independently.
+If you are considering buying one walk-in tub, you probably have some seniors or someone with a disability in your family.
+The walk-in tub must offer safety, and the person who will bathe needs to be able to use it independently.

 Pricing & Installation Info